LambdaSchool/Android_Sprint8Challenge_CongressDebug/README.md

 ### Performance Changes
 Removed RunOnUI Thread from Load Live Data in mainActivity -  Reduced Initial Load time from 60Seconds to 45Seconds (with profiler running).

+Removed RunOnUI Thread From OnStart in Details Activity - Reduced Load time by about 15%.

 Removed Initalization of unused variables in CongressPersonOverview class, reduced loading time from 45 seconds to 15 seconds (with profiler running).